kyma-project/eventing-manager/docs/user/troubleshooting/evnt-01-eventing-troubleshooting.md

 After sending an event, check the HTTP response code.

 - 4xx error: A client-side error indicates a problem with your request.
-Ensure your event conforms to the CloudEvents specification or the legacy event format.
+Ensure that your event conforms to the CloudEvents specification or the legacy event format.
 For details, see [Event Name Format](https://github.com/kyma-project/eventing-manager/blob/main/docs/user/evnt-event-names.md#event-name-format).

 - 5xx error: A server-side error indicates a problem with the Eventing Publisher Proxy.
 Check its logs for errors: